 A mandatory reporter who fails to comply with this legal obligation may be committing a criminal offence.
-It is important for all staff at the Federation's member schools to be aware that they are legally obliged to make a mandatory report on each occasion that they form a reasonable belief that a child is in need of protection and they must make a mandatory report even if the member school principal or any other mandatory reporter does not share their belief that a report is necessary.
+It is important for all staff at Wodonga South Primary School to be aware that they are legally obliged to make a mandatory report on each occasion that they form a reasonable belief that a child is in need of protection and they must make a mandatory report even if the principal or any other mandatory reporter does not share their belief that a report is necessary.